mmamontx/ja2-stracciatella-coop/README.md

 ## Backlog

 - Bugs (by default it is implied that it happens on the side of the client):
+    - On the side of the server (!), when the client moves a merc the cursor has a visual reaction as well (the square turns red or orange).
     - Stealth mode is not always synced and sometimes it also can't be disabled.
     - In the battle mode the mercs are centered in the end of their movement.
 This should be prevented for the mercs controlled by other players.
     - When Fatima is given the letter and starts leading to Miguel, her clone can be observed at her original position.